Strengthening Laboratory Biosecurity in the United States

 Sec.
 3. Functions of the Working Group.
 Consistent with this order, and to assist in implementing the policy set forth in section 1 of this order, the Working Group shall:

-(a) review and evaluate the efficiency and effectiveness, with respect to Federal and nonfederal facilities that conduct research on, manage clinical or environmental laboratory operations involving, or handle, store, or transport biological select agents and toxins, of the following:
+(a) review and evaluate the efficiency and effectiveness, with respect to Federal and nonfederal facilities that conduct research on, manage clinical Start Printed Page 2290or environmental laboratory operations involving, or handle, store, or transport biological select agents and toxins, of the following:

 (i) existing laws, regulations, and guidance with respect to physical, facility, and personnel security and assurance; and